 Many municipalities cross county lines.
 In Alamance County, most of the municipalities of Burlington, Gibsonville, and Mebane are in Alamance County, but some of their municipal boundaries cross into Guilford or Orange counties, respectively.

 Because the smallest level of election administration is the county level in North Carolina, municipal results are collected by county.
-How this came about legally is too convoluted to explain here, but the bottom line is that because results are collected, and determination of eligibility to vote is acquired and verified, by precinct (and is based on precinct residency), only the office of the county in which you live has the means to easily verify your residency and registration.
+How this came about legally is too convoluted to explain here, but the bottom line is that because results are collected, and determination of eligibility to vote is acquired and verified, by precinct (and is based on precinct residency), only the office of the county in which you live has the means with which to legally verify your residency and registration.

-Hence, all voting related actions you take must be done with the office of the county you reside in, including casting a ballot, because a county you do not live in has no immediate means with which to validate your eligibility to vote.
+Hence, all voting related actions you take must be done with the office of the county you reside in, including casting a ballot, because a county you do not live in has no legal means with which to validate your eligibility to vote.

 Eligibility to vote in a municipality is based on the incorporated boundaries of said municipality.
 Street addresses are based on a separate system designed for mail delivery, not municipal boundaries, therefore you can have an address listed as being in a city without actually living in the municipality.
+In fact, you can have two postal addresses, each in a different city, that correspond to the same property, however you only actually live within the boundaries of one of those cities.

 For example, most people living in the municipality of Swepsonville actually have a Graham, NC address.
 But if they were to vote in a municipal election, they would receive a Swepsonville ballot, not a Graham one, because they don’t actually live within the municipal boundaries of Graham, they live in Swepsonville, a separate municipality.